- What desktop SLS 3D printers are available on the market?

 - complex 3D prints without support structures

-That being said, SLA 3D prints have smoother surfaces than SLS 3D prints.
+That being said, SLS 3D prints have rougher surfaces than SLA 3D prints.

 SLS 3D printing: what materials are available?